amorscher/channel-list.example/README.md

 The example application itself is a multi user angular application to configure some channels which have certain properties.

-Its about configuring a specific Hardware Device.
+Its about configuring a specific hardware device.
 The hardware device consists of different channels.
 A Channel can be seen as an electrical signal like a digital output/input or analog output/input.
-See a small conceptual model of the domain
+See a small conceptual model of the domain.

 ![Domain-Model](docs/domain-model.png)